DeepSeek V4: Full Release Breakdown — Features, Benchmarks and How to Use It

 | DeepSeek V4-Flash | 284B | 13B | 1M tokens | 384K tokens | MIT |

 V4-Pro is the flagship model, targeting frontier-level reasoning, coding, and agentic workflows.
 V4-Flash is the cost-optimized variant — it trades some benchmark headroom for dramatically lower latency and API cost, making it the practical choice for high-volume production workloads.
+Parameter counts and context limits above are confirmed in DeepSeek's official API release notes.
 For a detailed comparison with the previous generation, see DeepSeek V4 vs DeepSeek V3.2: What Changed and What Developers Should Use.

 DeepSeek V4 introduces three architectural changes that separate it from V3.2.
 Understanding them matters because they explain why V4 can handle 1M-token contexts at a fraction of the inference cost of competing models.